Haunted Weekend in Tombstone &

 of these two former mining towns and the hauntings created by the violence and bloodshed that stalked

-One of our most popular trips in 2012, we have
+One of our most popular trips for two years in a row,

-now expanded the trip to also include nearby Bisbee for 2013!
+we expanded the trip to also include nearby Bisbee for 2014!

-Join us for a two-night hotel stay at the famous Copper Queen
+Join us for a two-night hotel stay at the Tombstone Grand Hotel,

-hunting at the Bird Cage Theater, private ghost tours, Gunfight
+hunting at the Bird Cage Theater, private ghost tour of

 at the OK Corral, Boot Hill Cemetery and much more!